Couples Therapy

 At Hope for the Journey, we have counselors trained in the protocols and tools of marriage and family therapy.
 Our therapists are trained to evaluate and identify the underlying dynamics going on within the individuals and the relationship.
 They provide perspectives unique to working with more than one person in the room.
 They must meet rigorous requirements before State of Colorado will acknowledge and certify them as licensed marriage and family therapists.

-Sometimes spouses are waiting for their partner to make the first move.
+Sometimes individuals are waiting for their partner to make the first move.
 Such hesitation may be in response to something he/she perceives as a threat.
 Talking about personal issues with a stranger is uncomfortable for most people.
 Many people were raised with the belief that it's best to keep family issues within the family or their desire is to fix marital issues on their own.
 For others, it may be too embarrassing, shameful or intimidating to disclose to a therapist (or anyone for that matter) that there is something wrong with the relationship.
 Your spouse may need to see you experience positive changes in attitude and behavior, which in turn can encourage them to believe that couples counseling will be a helpful experience where acceptance and skills will be offered.

 Won’t bringing up problems from the past just make our conflict worse?